a-djebali/ruby-web-scraping/README.md

 cd web_scraper/
 rails console
 ```
-The open the browser
+Then open the browser by typing

 ```ruby
 pry(main)> browser = Watir::Browser.new :firefox # or :chrome
 ```

-And now we are ready for scarping by covering five different scenarios.
+And now we are ready for scarping by covering the most common scenarios.

 ## Use case 1 — Static content